 Get A Few Books

 For US college applications I found the books by College Board really helpful.
-Lots of questions were cleared and a bumper source of information, especially for an international application who is starting from scratch.
+Lots of questions were cleared and it was a bumper source of information, especially for an international application who is starting from scratch.
 You would not need to get many books, just one or two with the latest information is all you need.
-For Canadian applications, found Macleans.ca - Canada's national current affairs and news magazine since 1905 very informative.
+For Canadian applications, I found Macleans.ca - Canada's national current affairs and news magazine since 1905 very informative.
 I spent hours prowling the net seeking informations, reading reviews and making decisions.
 Today, I have become, a bit reluctantly, a source of information for students and parents who are in a similar predicament.

 © 2018 Kalaichelvi Panchalingam